Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: Theoretical Justification

 \section{Theoretical Justification}

-In this section, we provide theoretical justification for our proposed framework by (i) establishing the consistency of our estimator $\tauhat$ introduced in Section~\ref{sec: estimation of DRoSC}, and (ii) analyzing the coverage properties of ${\rm CI}_{\alpha}$ constructed using our perturbation-based inference method proposed in Section~\ref{subsec:perturbation}. {To facilitate theoretical analysis, we let $T_0$ and $T_1$ grow, and while we can consider growing $N$, but we focus on a fixed-$N$ regime throughout the paper.}
+In this section, we provide theoretical justification for our methods.
+To facilitate theoretical analysis, we let $T_0$ and $T_1$ grow, and while we can consider growing $N$, we focus on a fixed-$N$ regime throughout the paper.
+In the main paper, we present results for $\lambda>0$, deferring the $\lambda=0$ case to Appendix~\ref{subsec: additional theory}.

-{In what follows, we introduce assumptions on the data and error terms in both the pre-treatment and post-treatment periods, which characterize the convergence rates of $\tauhat$.
-We begin with the conditions for the pre-treatment period.}
+We introduce assumptions on pre- and post-treatment data and error terms to characterize the convergence rates of $\tauhat$, beginning with the pre-treatment period.